nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 Results
 -----------
-Feel free to look at the images included in the repository, which show all stats for the nation and all factories in the best example I ran:
+Feel free to look at all the images included in the repository, which show all stats for the nation and all factories in the best example I ran

 In the course of running the simulation, I found that the best strategy is to start by building Infrastructure in Katowice (to boost the local steel-mines), and then build nothing but military factories, primarily in Katowice and Warzawa (since this is where infrastructure is the highest).